The cut norm and Sampling Lemmas for unbounded kernels: Bounds for multigraphs and vector valued kernels

 \section{Bounds for multigraphs and vector valued kernels}

 Up to now, we have been treating unbounded, real valued kernels, that essentially correspond to limits of weighted graphs.
 In many applications, however, real valued kernels are not rich enough in structure to capture the limit objects.
-For edge-coloured graphs with at least 3 colours, or equivalently multigraphs, the adjacency matrix (or kernel) is actually vector valued, being pointwise equal to a (probability) distribution on the set of colours/multiplicities.\\ As shown by Lovász, Szegedy and the second author in \cite{KKLSz1}, in the most general left-convergence setting, kernels are represented by a function $U$ taking values in a dual Banach space, typically a space of measures.
+For edge-coloured graphs with at least 3 colours, or equivalently multigraphs, the adjacency matrix (or kernel) is actually vector valued, being pointwise equal to a (probability) distribution on the set of colours/multiplicities.

+As shown by Lovász, Szegedy and the second author in \cite{KKLSz1}, in the most general left-convergence setting, kernels are represented by a function $U$ taking values in a dual Banach space, typically a space of measures.
 For instance, a classical graphon takes values $U(x,y)$ between 0 and 1, which can be interpreted as a probability distribution on the two-element set $\{0,1\}$, with weight $U(x,y)$ on 1.
 However, as soon as a probability distribution is over a set of more than 2 elements, a single value is not enough to describe it, and we have to resort to vector valued kernels.
 We shall here present a short overview of the formalism needed, and then show how the First Sampling Lemma can be adapted to this more general setting.
-The lower bound extends rather naturally, whilst the upper bound is presented in the finite dimensional setting, as an infinite dimensional result seems to be out of reach without a completely novel approach.\\
+The lower bound extends rather naturally, whilst the upper bound is presented in the finite dimensional setting, as an infinite dimensional result seems to be out of reach without a completely novel approach.